If you see the CMUSBDAC.sys Blue Screen in your Windows computer, don’t panic! This is a common BSOD errors and you can fix it.

-- Check for virus and malware
+- Check for viruses and malware

-- Restore system to a restore point
+- Restore the system to a restore point

 Since the CMUSBDAC.sys blue screen error may occur because of the C-Media USB Audio Class Driver issue, you can uninstall and reinstall the driver to fix your problem.

 - On your keyboard, press the Windows logo key and R at the same time to invoke the Run box.

 - Double click Sound, video and game controllers to expand the category.

 - Right-click on your C-Media USB Audio Class driver, and click Uninstall device.

 - Then follow the on-screen instructions to finish the uninstallation.

 - Go to the manufacturer’s website to download and install the C-Media USB Audio Class driver in your computer.